 - Our teachers go through a 7+ step screening process before we hire them.
 I am very picky because I genuinely want our students to experience the best Spanish class ever!

-- We currently have teachers from Mexico, Spain, Colombia & Chile.
+- We currently have teachers from Mexico, Spain, Colombia, Chile, Venezuela, & Ecuador.
 We hope to add teachers from several other Spanish-speaking countries soon!

 Here are some personal random facts about me:

 - I was born in Santiago de Chile in 1970, but have lived in the United States for over 40 years.